MarcoNachenius/tjomtd_acc/readme.md

 - **Tower Selection**: Choose one tower to place; the other four become barricades.
 - **Barricades**: Only barricades can be removed, not placed towers.
 Towers can be upgraded and may become barricades at a later stage.
 - **Creep Pathing**:

+## Controls and Gameplay

+### Navigation Mode
+- **Entering Navigation Mode**: You are in navigation mode when the game starts, when a wave ends, or when you press the "Exit Build Mode" button.
+- **Panning the Map**: While in navigation mode, hold down the left mouse button and drag to move the map in the desired direction.
+- **Zooming**: Use the scroll wheel to zoom in and out of the map.

+### Build Mode
+- **Entering Build Mode**: Press the "Build Random Tower" button to enter build mode.
+- **Placing Towers**:
+  - While in build mode, hold down the left mouse button to preview the tower placement area on the map.
+  - The preview will show the surface of the tower with a color highlight:
+    - If the surface highlight is **green**, the position is valid and will not block the creeps' path.
+Releasing the left mouse button will place the tower.
+    - If the surface highlight is **red**, the position is invalid, meaning it would block the path, extend beyond map boundaries, or occupy mandatory waypoints.
+Releasing the left mouse button will not place the tower in this case.